Ashley Williams (Mass Effect): In other media

 Ashley appears in the third issue of the comic series Mass Effect: Foundation.
-She is interviewed by Cerberus spy Rasa, who poses as an Alliance psychologist to trick her into recounting the attack on Eden Prime from her perspective.

-Promotion and merchandise

-Ashley was featured prominently in marketing material such as commercials and trailers, as well as cover art for the first game.
+Ashley was also featured prominently in marketing material such as commercials and trailers, as well as cover art for the first game.
 She is seen accompanying both gendered versions of Commander Shepard to battle in the cinematic trailers which promoted the March 2012 launch for Mass Effect 3.
 An action figure for the character was released by Play Arts Kai in 2012.

-Reception
+Critical reception

 Ashley has received a generally negative reception from fans and video game journalists.
-PC Gamer included her in their list of most annoying characters, and ridiculed her pink and white armor, though her default cobalt blue armor in Mass Effect 3 is considered to be an improvement.
-GamesRadar criticized her abrasive personality and said she has similar traits as Ana Lucia Cortez from the ABC television series Lost.
+PC Gamer described her as one of the most annoying characters, and ridiculed her pink and white armor, though her default cobalt blue armor in Mass Effect 3 is considered to be an improvement.
+GamesRadar+ criticized her abrasive personality and said she has similar traits as Ana Lucia Cortez from the ABC television series Lost.
 Daniel Horowitz from VentureBeat consider Ashley to be "harsh and brash", and that her attitude is "out of line" compared to the mild mannered Kaidan.
 Alex Knapp, a staff writer at Forbes, criticized Ashley's revamped design in Mass Effect 3, claiming that she looks like a stripper.

 While Ashley is statistically more likely to be chosen compared to Kaidan for the decision at Virmire, some sources opined that this is because Kaidan is perceived to be the less palatable option; she is considered one of the least popular characters in the entire trilogy.
 Both Destin Legarie from IGN and Andy Kelly from PC Gamer expressed a personal preference for Kaidan over Ashley when choosing the Virmire Survivor in the first game.
 Horowitz argued that logically Kaidan should be prioritized over Ashley as the Virmire Survivor since she is "merely a straggler picked up on Eden Prime" while Shepard's history with him "extends far beyond the opening events of the story".